-- Soak for about 20 minutes, drain, and place in a bright spot to enjoy.
+- Soak for about 20-30 minutes, drain, and place in a bright spot to enjoy.

 My advice: Give it time.

 Growing houseplants is one of the easiest ways to bring nature indoors and into your family’s life.
-They make thoughtful gifts for almost any occasion.
+Plants make thoughtful gifts for almost any occasion.
 They help clean the air and elevate one’s mood.
 They help a home feel cozy and alive.
 And, they’re just nice to look at!

 So, if you’re looking for an easy way to start with houseplants, I would suggest trying an orchid.
-Hopefully this ‘how to take care of orchids’ article showed you that they don’t need much special treatment and encouraged you to even try reblooming your orchid after its initial flowers have faded.
+Hopefully this ‘how to take care of orchids’ article showed you that they don’t need much special treatment and has encouraged you to even try reblooming your orchid after its initial flowers have faded.

 P.S.
 Bringing nature into your home and family life doesn’t just mean turning your family into avid hikers or going bird watching every Sunday morning.
 There are myriad of ways to be more environmentally aware and appreciative of the natural world.